Heppenheim (Bergstraße) station: Reception Building

 The station building was built between 1845 and 1846 after a design by Georg Moller in the neo-classical style on the town side, to the east of the line.
 The facade of the lower level of the two-story sandstone building is marked on the long side by five bays, the central group of three on the ground floor act as entrances to the vestibule.
 On the narrow sides of the building there are three bays.
 The whole length of the eaves of the flat hip roof are decorated with a volute frieze.
 On both sides of the main building there are approximately symmetrical, single storey extensions.
 The platform canopy in front of the entrance building is built as lattices on thin columns with small capitals, built in cast iron.
 The building is listed by the Hessian heritage office as an early railway station of outstanding historical significance.

 Heppenheim station was modernised and equipped for the disabled in preparation for Hessentag (a festival devised to promote unity in the state of Hesse, which was created in 1945) in the summer of 2004.

 Tracks

-In the station area there are still a number of shunting and freight tracks, which connected to the premises of different companies, but they are now overgrown.
-They are no longer used for freight.
+In the station area there are still a number of shunting and freight tracks, which connected to the premises of different companies, but they are now overgrown and were finally dismantled in mid-2015.
+At that time the entire overhead line was also replaced.
+Two platform tracks are available for passenger traffic.